How Accurate Are Professor Jiang Xueqin's Predictions?

 Still Pending

-As of March 2026, 81 of Professor Jiang's 111 predictions remain pending.
-Many of these concern large-scale geopolitical shifts that may take years to fully resolve: the restructuring of the global financial system, the evolution of China's role in a post-American world order, the long-term trajectory of the Israel-Iran conflict, and the broader contours of what Jiang calls World War III.
+298 of Professor Jiang's 333 tracked predictions remain pending.
+Many concern large-scale geopolitical shifts that may take years to fully resolve: the restructuring of the global financial system, the evolution of China's role in a post-American world order, the long-term trajectory of the Israel-Iran conflict, and the broader contours of what Jiang calls World War III.

 Some pending predictions are time-sensitive and will be resolved within 2026.
 Others are structural forecasts about civilizational shifts that may not be assessable for a decade or more.
-We will continue updating the tracker as events unfold.
+The tracker auto-updates as events unfold.